mkashirin/pyzig/README.md

 ### Automated Build and Installation

-Use `ZIG_INSTALLED` environment varibale to specify what type of Zig compiler to use (unset is for Python Ziglang module, 1 is for system-wide installed binary).
+Use `ZIG_INSTALLED` environment variable to specify what type of Zig compiler to use (unset is for Python Zig module, 1 is for system-wide installed binary).
 Then create and activate a virtual environment (example above).
 After that, run the build shell script:
 ```sh